KonchakivskyiDanylo/PythonForDs/README.md

   }
   ```

-Recommend you to use postman https://www.postman.com/downloads/
+We recommend using Postman https://www.postman.com/downloads/

 To use it, create postman collection -> add_request -> use text above and click send to get response